 Working Papers

 Retention or Regressivity?
-The Empirical Effects of 401(k) Vesting Schedules, with Aaron Goodman, October 2025, Revise and Resubmit, Journal of Finance
+The Empirical Effects of 401(k) Vesting Schedules, with Aaron Goodman, October 2025, Revised and Resubmitted, Journal of Finance

 Vesting requirements are a common yet understudied feature of defined-contribution retirement plans.
 Using administrative recordkeeping data, we find that 30% of separations occur during participants’ vesting periods.
 The resulting forfeitures of employer contributions are concentrated among lower-income participants and make the distribution of 401(k) compensation significantly more regressive.
 Firms do not enjoy offsetting efficiency benefits: employing both cross-plan and within-plan identification strategies, we find no evidence that vesting exerts a causal retention effect.
 A linked survey shows informational frictions to be a key mechanism, as a majority of respondents do not know their current plan’s vesting rules.